 Figure 2.
-General PFS of the process.
+General PFS of the process

-The process begins with loading of the input data file.
-This file consists of the positions of the references already installed in the fuselage and the expected positions of the fasteners to be installed.
+The process begins with loading the file of input data.
+This file consists of the positions of the references installed in the fuselage and by the ratio of operations for insertion of fasteners to be executed.